starzia/SonarPM/README.txt

 - X Screen Saver extension library
     This is available in Fedora as package "libScrnSaver-devel" and in Debian as package "libxss-dev"
+- curl is required for FTP uploading of the log file.

 COMPILATION
 -----------